tudorpavel/advent-of-code-2020/day15/README.md

 For example, the input `3,2,1` is interesting:
   - the 2020th number spoken is 438
   - the 30000000th number spoken is 18

+Some time later...
+I gave up on trying to find a pattern, since each new number depends on the index there might not be a deterministic repeating pattern.

+Anyway, I managed to do a small optimization by changing my HashMap to a Vec after seeing this solution on Reddit.
+It is indeed faster: 600ms vs 2 seconds.

+When choosing HashMap I thought about being memory-efficient, but even for Part 2 storing 30 million u32 numbers should require only around 115 MB of memory which is unnoticeable on modern computers.